-The new program will improve consistency in service delivery and provide more equitable distribution of places for child care delivered in the family home.
-The program will be targeted at those families that need this care the most, with a focus on quality early childhood education and care to be provided by qualified educators.
+The new program improves consistency in service delivery and provides more equitable distribution of places for child care delivered in the family home.
+The program is targeted at those families that need this care the most, with a focus on quality early childhood education and care provided by qualified educators.

-To better support families, the IHC service type will be delivered through a brokerage model of IHC Support Agencies that will advocate for families, particularly those with complex and challenging circumstances, and help them find care that meets their needs.
-IHC Support Agencies will be the primary conduit between families and services, while increasing assurance in the care type and supporting national consistency in program delivery.
+To better support families, the IHC service type is delivered through a brokerage model of IHC Support Agencies that advocate for families, particularly those with complex and challenging circumstances, and help them find care that meets their needs.
+IHC Support Agencies are the primary conduit between families and services, while increasing assurance in the care type and supporting national consistency in program delivery.

-The new arrangements will reset the current In Home Care program, and replace the Nanny Pilot Programme, with IHC Support Agencies to service each state and territory to distribute places to Child Care Subsidy approved services.
-3000 places will be available throughout Australia.
+IHC Support Agencies service families in each state and territory and distribute IHC places to Child Care Subsidy approved services.
+Up to 3000 places are available throughout Australia.

-Support will be provided to families currently receiving In Home Care as they transition to the new service type or other suitable care arrangements.
+Support was provided to families receiving IHC under the previous IHC program as they transitioned to the new service type or other suitable care arrangements.

-The policy for In Home Care is based on the findings from the reviews of the current In Home Care arrangements, the evaluation of the Nanny Pilot Programme, and feedback from families, services and other key stakeholders.
+The policy for IHC is based on the findings from the reviews of the previous In Home Care arrangements, the evaluation of the Nanny Pilot Programme, and feedback from families, services and other key stakeholders.

 In Home Care National Guidelines

-More information can be found in the In Home Care National Guidelines
+More information on the legislative and policy framework for the refined IHC program can be found in the In Home Care National Guidelines.

 In Home Care Handbook